74th/github-repo-to-single-txt-chrome-extension/README.md

 Paths are matched relative to the repository root and the `file:` sections in the output use these same relative paths.

 Click the extension icon while viewing a GitHub repository to download the text file.
-The repository is fetched from `https://codeload.github.com/<owner>/<repo>/zip/refs/heads/main`, and this URL is logged to the extension's service worker console.
+The repository archive is fetched from the branch shown in the URL if one is present, otherwise the repository's default branch is used.
+The download URL is logged to the extension's service worker console.

 ## Private Repositories